This topic describes how to use a file gateway in the on-premises console.

 Share Name

-If you use NFSv4, you can directly mount the share by using the share name.
-If you use NFSv3, you must obtain the mount point by using
+If you use NFSv4, you can directly mount the share using the share name.
+If you use NFSv3, you must obtain the virtual path by running the

-The IP addresses or CIDR blocks of clients that can read data from or write data to the NFS share.
+The IP addresses or CIDR blocks of clients that are allowed to access the NFS share with read-only permissions.

 Read-only Client IPs